 - For new and younger workers, develop a calendar for when they will spend most, if not all of their time, in the office to learn from mentors, managers, and peers.
 During this time, they will need dedicated personal office space.
 When they reach defined competence levels, they can switch to a hybrid work model.

 - Following the above plan, determine how much dedicated personal office space you need to retain and convert the rest to more meeting rooms with excellent video conferencing equipment, touch-down spaces, and training rooms.
 The remaining space can be sold off or sub-leased.
 You will find yourself saving a small fortune that can be used to fund critical business strategies.

 - Establish measures to see that you build upon your productivity gains during the COVID19 lockdown and improve employee morale and engagement.
 These measures should include ensuring your employees who work remotely are still getting the mentoring and development needed to advance their careers and retain them — equal to in-office high potential employees.
 Also, track your cost and carbon emission savings.

-The pandemic has changed want workers want from their employers.
+The pandemic has changed what workers want from their employers, and is beginning to change the thinking of executives to avoid the havoc Covid-19.
 Hybrid working and offices designed for collaboration are here to stay.
 The companies that rise to this challenge will be the winners.

-Victor Assad is the CEO of Victor Assad Strategic Human Resources Consulting, managing partner of InnovationOne, and Sales Advisor to MeBeBot.
-He works with companies to transform HR and recruiting, implement remote work, and develop extraordinary leaders, teams, and innovation cultures.
+Victor Assad is the CEO of Victor Assad Strategic Human Resources Consulting, managing partner of InnovationOne.
+He works with companies to transform HR and recruiting, implement hybrid work, and develop extraordinary leaders, teams, and innovation cultures.
 He is the author of the highly acclaimed book, Hack Recruiting: the Best of Empirical Research, Method and Process, and Digitization.
 Subscribe to his weekly blogs at www.VictorHRConsultant.com.